Updated: Feb 19

 The Narrows: This famous hike listed in many explorer bucket lists, goes 12 miles through the river into the canyon where the steep narrowing walls make a hallway for the hiker to navigate through.
 You may turn around at any point, many travel in 3 miles.
 If the water is too cold or rocky for your comfort, there is an outfitter that provides water hiking gear.
 You can hike the Narrows from the bottom up or the top down, bottom up being the most popular (and easier) which begins at the end of the Hanging Gardens riverside trail.
 On our day here, the water was considered too rough for this option to be open.
 It was hard to be disappointed when surrounded by natures intense beauty.

-Emerald Pools: While this trail starts off the beaten track, it is a fairly easy hike and has a wonderful ending point.
+Emerald Pools: While this trail starts off the beaten track, it is a fairly easy hike and has wonderful ending points.

 Lower Emerald Pools: In less than half a mile, the vegetation becomes more lush and the trail makes its way along a tall alcove under two tall waterfalls and the pools below.
 If you are fortunate enough to have the Middle and Upper Pools open when you visit, the hike gets harder as you climb up.
 The middle "pools" are the streams that form the waterfalls.